Agalmatophilia

 Agalmatophilia (from Ancient Greek ἄγαλμα 'statue' and φιλία 'love') is a paraphilia involving sexual attraction to a statue, doll, mannequin, or other similar figurative object.
+Agalmatophilia is a form of object sexuality.

 The attraction may include a desire for actual sexual contact with the object, a fantasy of having sexual (or non-sexual) encounters with an animate or inanimate instance of the preferred object, the act of watching encounters between such objects, or sexual pleasure gained from thoughts of being transformed or transforming another into the preferred object.

-Agalmatophilia overlaps Pygmalionism, the love for an object of one's own creation, named after the myth of Pygmalion.
-Agalmatophilia is a form of object sexuality.
-English poet Edmund Spenser wrote of Pygmalionism in some of his works.
+Depending on the object of their desire, agalmatophiles can exhibit pygmalionism, the love for an object of one's own creation, named after the myth of Pygmalion, where a man falls in love with a statue he made of his ideal woman.
+English poet Edmund Spenser wrote of sexual pygmalionism in some of his works.